Stukel Stone is an award-winning architecture and design studio, experienced in cultural, residential, and commercial projects.

 Master of Architecture student at the University of Technology Sydney.
 Commencing his career as an apprentice fire services technician, he is a qualified building designer and has a keen eye for detail.
 Jarrod is also an experienced BIM user having taught ArchiCAD at the Open Training and Education Network (OTEN).
 Jarrod applies is eye for detail and technical expertise to construction documentation for commercial and residential projects.

 BDes Arch UTS

-Currently studying Masters of architecture at UTS, Jeff is a vital member of the team – contributing knowledge of current digital fabrication processes.
+Currently in Denmark on exchange, Jeff is a Masters of architecture student at UTS.
+Jeff is a vital member of the team – contributing knowledge of current digital fabrication processes.
 A consummate model maker both in the physical and digital realm, Jeff is also a fine composer of form and graphics.
 He has been with Stukel Stone as an Architectural Assistant since January 2015.